EditaAnomaly/S8-GI-Drieam/README.md

 # 🧾 S8-GI-Drieam Repository contents
-All contents are divided into HBO-i activities - Analysis, Design, Realisation, Advice and Management.
-There is also a [📖 wiki](https://github.com/EditaAnomaly/S8-GI-Drieam/wiki) page briefly explaining the process of each section.

 ### 1. [Analysis](https://github.com/EditaAnomaly/S8-GI-Drieam/wiki/1.-Analysis)
 - [Accessibility in web UI libraries](https://github.com/EditaAnomaly/S8-GI-Drieam/blob/main/1.%20Analysis/Accessibility%20in%20web%20UI%20libraries.pdf) - a comparison of main web UI libraries in the context of accessibility.